HEY GAME OF THRONES GEEKS, EVER WONDERED HOW JASON MOMOA GOT SO RIPPED TO PLAY KHAL DROGO IN GAME OF THRONES AND CONAN THE BARBARIAN?

 Rest only 60-90 seconds between the phases.

-So after a good warm up of the muscle groups you are training that day, your program should look like this for each exercise:
+So after a good warm up, your program should look like this for each exercise:

 TEMPO (SPEED OF REPETITIONS)